The Frederick A. DeLuca Micro-Internship Program

 • Click here to learn more and post a project

-• Click here to join us Thursday, June 8, 2023 at 1 pm ET for a live webinar for organizations to learn more about his program
+• Click here to watch the recording from a live webinar for organizations to learn more about this program

-If you are a student or recent grad from a college or university in Connecticut or Florida:
+If you are a student or recent grad from a college or university in Connecticut or Florida or an HBCU or HSI Career Collaborative school:

 • Click here to create a free Parker Dewey account and access these opportunities